How To Train Your Employees To Become Managers

 First and foremost, create a culture of learning.

-Offering your employees training for their specific job is the most obvious way to approach learning in the work place.
-However, this tends to be a short-sighted solution because it leaves you with employees who are perfectly trained for a specific job — they might know how to run a machine or work with customers — but do not know anything beyond what their job requires.
+Offering your employees training for their specific job is the most obvious way to approach learning in the workplace.
+However, this tends to be a short-sighted solution because it leaves you with employees who are perfectly trained for a specific job—they might know how to run a machine or work with customers—but they don’t know anything beyond what their job requires.

 Training, in general, is more than just learning to operate a cash register.
 According to Business Insider, training has the potential to increase productivity and improve employee retention, for starters.
 Even Starbucks realizes this, offering their employees a chance to earn a college degree by helping them do it.
 Giving your employees the chance to learn more than they need to empowers them on the job.